 What should I wear?

 On any given Sunday at FUMC you'll see folks dressed in coats and ties to jeans and t-shirts.
-In the Traditional Worship service, you'll be more likely to find more traditional church attire, while in The Well the dress is more comfortable and casual.
+In the Traditional Worship service, you'll be more likely to find more traditional church attire.
 All are welcome!
 Come as you are.

 What are the services like?

 Traditional Worship: Our traditional worship services meet each Sunday morning at 8:30 and 11:00 am in the Sanctuary.
 These services are worshipful, with biblical teaching, typically led by Senior Pastor, Rev. Tony Mccullough.
 You’ll sing songs from the United Methodist Hymnal and enjoy musical selections from the Chancel Choir each week.
 Our traditional worship services also often include special performances by our handbell choir, children’s choirs and orchestra.

 Contemporary Worship: Our modern service held in Pratt Hall will re-launch in the fall at a new time.
 Stay tuned for details!

 Nursery: A nursery is available for children ages 3 and under.
 One of our greeters will be happy to assist you in locating the nursery.